What the study found

 Key points

-- The study found evidence of distributional injustice under a differentiated vehicle tax policy.
+- The study found evidence of distributional injustice under a differentiated tax policy for low-carbon cars.

 - Manufacturers increased markups on low-carbon vehicles and captured substantial benefits.